isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

     Maximum number of leases to return in a single fetch (default 100).

-- ``max-send-queue-size``

-    Maximum number of messages of the connection send queue before queuing received queries (default 0 which means no limit).
-Beware that a sent message does not mean that previous messages were received: both kernel and network can buffer them.

 There should be common TLS parameters once TLS is supported.

 For instance: